Skip to main content

 Pure matcha

-You’ll need about 1 to 1.5 g of matcha (one level teaspoon), 70–80 ml of water at 70–80 °C, a bowl or large mug, and ideally a bamboo whisk (chasen) and a fine sieve.
+You'll need about 1 to 1.5 g of matcha (one level teaspoon), 70–80 ml of water at 70–80 °C, a bowl or a large mug, and ideally a bamboo whisk (chasen) and a fine sieve.

 Matcha latte